Taongajere/Dashboard/README.md

-# odin-recipes
+# recipe dashboard
-This is a try out for odin projects.
+this is a tryout advanced HTML dashboard for a recipes website account.